Our guide to Payroll in Finland

 Social Security

 The statutory social insurance contributions payable by private employers involve earnings related pension contribution, employment accident insurance contribution, unemployment insurance contribution and employees’ group life insurance contribution plus the social security contribution.
-The employer will withhold such contributions from an employee’s salary.
+The employer will withhold pension insurance and unemployment insurance contributions from an employee’s salary.
+The rest are employer´s costs.

-Employees will pay a pension contribution of 7,15% of their monthly salary if the employee is under 53.
-If the employee is over 53, the contribution rate increases to 8,65% and if the employee is over 63, the contribution rate is 7,15% again.
-The employer´s part of pension contribution is about 17,38 % depending on the discounts the company receives.
+Employees will pay a pension contribution of 7,30% of their salary.
+The employer´s part of pension contribution is on average 17,10 % depending on the discounts the company receives.
 The employer pays the pensions monthly to the pension company.

 The employer must provide employees with statutory occupational health care.
 Every employee is entitled to occupational health care, regardless of the nature and duration of the employment relationship.
 Occupational health care must be provided and paid for by the employer.